abpframework/abp/docs/en/Community-Articles/15-08-2022-How-to-Design-Multi-Lingual-Entity/How-to-Design-Multi-Lingual-Entity.md

 ### Source Code

-You can find source of the example solution used in this article [here](https://github.com/abpframework/abp-samples/tree/master/AcmeBookStoreMultiLingual).
+You can find source code of the example solution used in this article [here](https://github.com/abpframework/abp-samples/tree/master/AcmeBookStoreMultiLingual).